Why donate

 --ide, -i Open IDE (Android Studio / XCode) instead of letting Cordova

-booting up the emulator, in which case the "--emulator"
+boot up the emulator / building in terminal, in which case

 Only for Capacitor mode: